Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 # Setup
 This is the high-level procedure to setup the project:
+1. Install a CMake version that is newer than `3.29`
-1. Install the Intel SGX SDK driver (see subsection below)
+2. Install the Intel SGX SDK driver (see subsection below)
-2. Go into the `scripts/` directory and run the `./setup.sh` script to install and setup the following:
+3. Go into the `scripts/` directory and run the `./setup.sh` script to install and setup the following:
    - Build tools for Intel SGX (for Ubuntu)
    - Intel SGX SDK library